MEMORY Counters (CIM_PhysicalMemory class, Win32_PerfFormattedData_PerfOS_Memory class, Memory Performance Information ...):

 TYPE: Instantaneous

-USAGE: [math]::Round((Get-CimInstance win32_operatingsystem).TotalVisibleMemorySize / 1024,2)
+[math]::Round((Get-CimInstance win32_operatingsystem).TotalVisibleMemorySize / 1024,2)

 MEANING: Total amount of RAM available to OS.
 Refers to "Total".